On weakly and strongly popular rankings: Summary and open questions

-We studied absolutely popular rankings, defined in \cite{VSW14}, and also introduced the notion of simply popular rankings analogous to the concept of popularity found in the matching literature which ignores abstaining voters.
-Then we showed that a ranking $\pi$ is absolutely popular if and only if it is simply popular assuming that the majority graph of the abstaining voters between $\pi$ and any other ranking $\sigma$ is acyclic.
-Using this result we also proved that the two notions of popularity are equivalent for voting instances with at most five voters.
-For instances with six voters, however, we showed that this equivalence does not hold anymore.
+We studied weakly popular rankings, defined in \cite{VSW14}, and also introduced the notion of strongly popular rankings analogous to the concept of popularity found in the matching literature, which ignores abstaining voters.
+Then we showed that a ranking $\pi$ is weakly popular if and only if it is strongly popular assuming that the majority graph of the abstaining voters between $\pi$ and any other ranking $\sigma$ is acyclic.
+Using this result we also proved that the two notions of popularity are equivalent for profiles with at most five voters.
+For profiles with six voters, however, we showed that this equivalence does not hold anymore.

-We found the smallest constant $c$, for which any $c$-sorted ranking for an instance is absolutely popular.
-For two or three voters, a topologically sorted ranking turned out always to be popular with respect two both of the popularity notions.
+We found the smallest constant $c$ for which any $c$-sorted ranking of a profile is weakly popular.
+For two or three voters, a topologically sorted ranking turned out always to be popular with respect to both of the popularity notions.
 For four voters this also holds as long as the majority graph of the voters is a tournament, but it does not hold in general.
-We explained that the problem of deciding whether there exists a ranking $\sigma$ that is preferred to a given ranking $\pi$ by simple or absolute a majority of voters for instances with four of five voters boils down to the problem of deciding for three voters whether there is a ranking $\sigma$ they all prefer to~$\pi$.
-This problem, we showed, is polynomial-time solvable if the majority graph of the three voters is acyclic, but open in general.
+We explained that the problem of deciding whether there exists a ranking $\sigma$ that is preferred to a given ranking $\pi$ by a simple or absolute majority of voters for profiles with four of five voters boils down to the problem of deciding for three voters whether there is a ranking $\sigma$ that they all prefer to~$\pi$.
+This problem, as we showed, is polynomial-time solvable if the majority graph of the three voters is acyclic, but its complexity is open in general.
 Importantly, if it were polynomial-time solvable, this would imply the polynomial-time solvability of the well-known Kemeny consensus problem for three voters, whose complexity is currently open.

 The study of popular rankings can be extended into various directions.
 We now list some open problems that our work poses, starting with a question already raised by van Zuylen et al.~\cite{VSW14}, which we made some progress on.